 5.2 Welding sequence and weld bead layout

-The backing layer is welded by argon arc welding.
+The backing layer has been welded using argon arc welding.

-In order to ensure the formation of the root weld bead and the burning through phenomenon of manual arc welding filling, at least two layers of backing welding shall be welded, and the thickness of the weld flesh shall be at least 6mm, which shall be filled by manual arc welding.
+To ensure the formation of the root weld bead and avoid the burning through phenomenon during manual arc welding filling, at least two layers of backing welding must be applied, with a minimum weld thickness of 6mm, and filled using manual arc welding.

 Fig. 2 weld bead layout